 Folk herbalists prepared wild lettuce in various forms depending on the need.
 Tea infusions suited daily wellness routines.
 Tinctures delivered concentrated doses for acute discomfort.
 Smoking blends provided quick relaxation benefits.

 The dried leaves gained particular appreciation in herbal smoking mixtures.
 Users valued the mild, calming smoke that helped release tension after long days.
-The leaves burn smoothly with a pleasant, earthy flavor perfect for evening relaxation.
+The leaves burn smoothly with a pleasant, earthy flavor—making them ideal for evening wind-down rituals.
+Many enthusiasts use it as a base herb in custom blends, mixing it with Matricaria chamomilla (chamomile) or Lavandula angustifolia (lavender) to enhance both taste and effect.

 Ancient Greek physicians documented wild lettuce for eye conditions and sleep disorders2.
 Medieval European practitioners prized the milky latex from fresh stems, applying it to wounds and skin irritations.
+Victorian-era herbalists also turned to wild lettuce as a milder sedative option during times when stronger substances carried greater risks.
 The nickname “poor man’s opium” reflects its historical reputation for gentle relief without harsh effects.

 Used for pain relief, insomnia, restlessness, coughs, dysmenorrhea, rheumatism, and colic pains traditionally.